What is a Healing Justice retreat?

 May I bring anyone with me to a retreat?

-You may request to bring a family member who was also directly affected by the wrongful conviction.
-Please note that pets and children may not attend, so arrangements must be made for them beforehand.
+Depending on available space, you may request to bring an immediate family member who was also directly harmed at the time of the wrongful conviction or exoneration.
+Please note that pets and minor children (18 and under) may not attend the retreat, so please make arrangements as needed.